 Black spinel is a gemstone made of magnesium oxide and magnesium-aluminum oxide.
 It is one of the rarest and most valuable gemstones.
 At the same time, it is one of the most mysterious ones.
 Even his name is a mystery as no one knows how it got it.
 Some speculate that it originates from the Latin word “Spinella” which stands for “little thorn,” while others speculate it comes from the Greek word “Spinos” that translates sparkle or spark.

 This post is all about what you want ever to know pertaining to Black Spinel.
-If you find it useful, don’t forget to click “like” and share.
+If you find it useful, don’t forget to do share.
 Let’s get it started!

 George’s role in understanding the symbolism and meaning of gemstones (the black spinel included) also extends into his involvement in organizing some of the finest collections of rare stones.